propan2one/H-moVir/src/05-Genome_cleaning.md

 # Genome cleaning

 During genome assembly, we encountered some poorly assembled regions due to the genomic structure (repeats) of the OsHV-1 virus.
-We observed sequences upstream (5') of UL.
+We observed additional sequences upstream (5') of UL.
 Parts of the genome showed N (named polyN).
 As well as the junction of UL (named polyC).
 To understand the origin of this scaffolding and to solve them we proceeded as follows.

 ## Correction of sequences upstream (5') from UL